Channel induced dynamics of quantum information in mixed state free QFTs: Discussion

 where: $\hat{D}_{\mathbf{r}} =e^{i \mathbf{r}^{\top} J \hat{r}}$.

-Following such a procedure, we can obtain the position representation of the density operator for the vacuum state $\ket{0}$ perturbed with the classical mixing channel (see Figure \ref{fig:grid3}).
+Following such a procedure, we can obtain the position representation of the density operator for a vacuum state $\ket{0}$ perturbed with the classical mixing channel (see Figure \ref{fig:grid3}).
 We find that the coherences i.e. the off-diagonal terms $\rho(x',x)$ such that $x' \neq x$ are squeezed by the channel.
 The norm of the state gets concentrated near the $x=x'$ line for which the density operator represents the classical probability of finding the particle at the position $x=x'$.
-Additionally to the compression effect we note that, after the channel application, non-zero phase appears across the whole state.
+In addition to the compression effect, we note that after the channel application, a non-zero phase appears across the whole state.
 The action of other non-unitary channels also results in pressing the state towards the $x=x'$ line but does not introduce any phase dependency across it.
 Analogous reasoning also applies and was carried out for the TFD of two quantum harmonic oscillators.
 Observed effects possess the same qualitative characteristics as for a vacuum state but it is not possible to visualize them in two dimensions.

-It is crucial to note that the carried out analytical analysis can be extended to an arbitrary number of quantum modes in the system because the emerging integrals are of Gaussian type and hence can be evaluated analytically for arbitrarily high $N$.
-We believe that it might be a starting point for the analytical calculations in the continuum limit which eventually we would like to reach following the initiated research direction. \\
+It is crucial to note that the conducted analytical analysis can be extended to an arbitrary number of quantum modes in the system because the emerging integrals are of Gaussian type and hence can be evaluated analytically for arbitrarily high $N$.
+We believe that this analysis might be a starting point for the analytical calculations in the continuum limit which eventually we would like to reach following the initiated research direction.